aws-samples/serverless-store-finder/README.md

 ```
 sam deploy --guided
 ```
-When prompted enter the details chosen for your environment (you can keep the remainder as defaults):
+3. When prompted enter the details chosen for your environment (you can keep the remainder as defaults):
 ```
 Setting default arguments for 'sam deploy'
 =========================================
 Stack Name [sam-app]: <Your Store Finder "Core" Amazon CloudFormation stack name>
 AWS Region [eu-west-1]: <Your AWS Region>
-Parameter storeFinderFrontendS3BucketName []: <Your unique Amazon S3 bucket name for front-end files hosting>
 ```
 3. Confirm that the `Successfully created/updated stack` message is shown.
 Populate the missing Amazon Location Service and Amazon Cognito details in the `.env.local` file with details from the outputs of the deployed Amazon CloudFormation stack.
 ```